python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

    on the internal core image object.
 That function is called with the ``args`` tuple from the ``tile`` setup in the ``_open`` method.

-2. Decoding: The decoder's decode function is repeadedly called with chunks of image data.
+2. Decoding: The decoder's decode function is repeatedly called with chunks of image data.

 3. Cleanup: If the decoder has registered a cleanup function, it will